Opteron: Multi-core Opterons

 with hardware vendors announcing servers in the following month.
 Based on a core design codenamed Barcelona, new power and thermal management techniques were planned for the chips.
 Earlier dual core DDR2 based platforms were upgradeable to quad core chips.

 The fourth generation was announced in June 2009 with the Istanbul hexa-cores.
 It introduced HT Assist, an additional directory for data location, reducing the overhead for probing and broadcasts.
 HT Assist uses 1 MB L3 cache per CPU when activated.

 In March 2010 AMD released the Magny-Cours Opteron 6100 series CPUs for Socket G34.
 These are 8- and 12-core multi-chip module CPUs consisting of two four or six-core dies with a HyperTransport 3.1 link connecting the two dies.
 These CPUs updated the multi-socket Opteron platform to use DDR3 memory and increased the maximum HyperTransport link speed from 2.40 GHz (4.80 GT/s) for the Istanbul CPUs to 3.20 GHz (6.40 GT/s).

 AMD changed the naming scheme for its Opteron models.
 Opteron 4000 series CPUs on Socket C32 (released July 2010) are dual-socket capable and are targeted at uniprocessor and dual-processor uses.
 The Opteron 6000 series CPUs on Socket G34 are quad-socket capable and are targeted at high-end dual-processor and quad-processor applications.

+CPU socket models

 Socket 939

 AMD released Socket 939 Opterons, reducing the cost of motherboards for low-end servers and workstations.
 Except for the fact they have 1 MB L2 cache (versus 512 KB for the Athlon 64) the Socket 939 Opterons are identical to the San Diego and Toledo core Athlon 64s, but are run at lower clock speeds than the cores are capable of, making them more stable.